 On the basis of application, currently food applications account for the majority of total global market and are followed by non-food application

 On a geographical front, India represented the largest consumer in the global palm oil market.
 Initiatives taken by the Indian government, such as cutting down the import duty, resulted in the low price of palm oil, thereby making it affordable for the consumers in the region.
 India is followed by Indonesia, China, European Union, Malaysia and Others.

 The palm oil industry is concentrated in nature as it involves a large number of established manufacturers across the globe, with strong business interests and fundamentals across the entire supply chain.
 Some of the leading players operating in the market are:

-IMARC’s latest study “Palm Oil Market – Industry Trends, Manufacturing Process, Plant Setup, Machinery, Raw Materials, Cost and Revenue” provides a techno-commercial roadmap for setting up a palm oil processing plant.
-The study, which has been done by one of the world’s leading research and advisory firms, covers all the requisite aspects of the palm oil market.
-This ranges from macro overview of the market to micro details of the industry performance, processing and manufacturing requirements, project cost, project funding, project economics including expected returns on investment, profit margins, etc. This report is a must-read for entrepreneurs, investors, researchers, consultants, business strategists, and all those who have any kind of stake or are planning to foray into the palm oil industry in any manner.
+This report provides a deep insight into the global palm oil industry covering all its essential aspects.
+This ranges from macro overview of the market to micro details of the industry performance, recent trends, key market drivers and challenges, SWOT analysis, Porter’s five forces analysis, value chain analysis, etc. The report also provides a comprehensive analysis for setting up a palm oil manufacturing plant.
+The study analyses the processing and manufacturing requirements, project cost, project funding, project economics, expected returns on investment, profit margins, etc. This report is a must-read for entrepreneurs, investors, researchers, consultants, business strategists, and all those who have any kind of stake or are planning to foray into the palm oil industry in any manner.